johnpham90/NFL_Model/README.md

 ### 3. Claude Desktop Configuration

-Navigate your MCP Configuration Path it is typically here: `%AppData%\Claude Desktop\claude_desktop_config.json` To verify tour path:
+Navigate your MCP Configuration Path.
+It is typically here: `%AppData%\Claude Desktop\claude_desktop_config.json` but you will want to verify To verify tour path:
   - Navigate to Claude Desktopp
   - On the top Left go to Files > Settings (CTRL + Comma)
   - Click on Developer Tab > Edit Config
   - the json file name should be claude_desktop_cofig
   - Use a text editor or IDE to update the config file

 ```json
 {